TRaSH-Guides/Guides/includes/german-guide/radarr-german-unwanted-en.md

     - **{{ radarr['cf']['extras']['name'] }}:** Blocks releases that only contain extras
     - **{{ radarr['cf']['av1']['name'] }}:** This blocks all releases encoded in AV1.
     - **{{ radarr['cf']['upscaled']['name'] }}:** A custom format to prevent Radarr from grabbing upscaled releases.

-    ??? note "Optional - [Click to show/hide]"

-        This includes optional Custom Formats made by Trash for the original guide.
-Please be sure to understand what those do before adding them.
-Moreover, it includes two Custom Formats you may use at your own risk if you want Dual Language:

-        - [{{ radarr['cf']['bad-dual-groups']['name'] }}](/Radarr/Radarr-collection-of-custom-formats/#bad-dual-groups), which can be controversial for people looking for Dual Language release.
-I encourage you not to use it.
-        - [{{ radarr['cf']['scene']['name'] }}](/Radarr/Radarr-collection-of-custom-formats/#scene), it may include Scene groups already in [{{ radarr['cf']['german-scene']['name'] }}](/Radarr/Radarr-collection-of-custom-formats/#german-scene) Custom Format.
-This is used for fallback to be sure to get a Dual Language release.
 <!-- markdownlint-enable MD041-->